I have participated in every election since I’ve legally been able to. I feel really fortunate to be able to say that.

 Disability is an often-forgotten community in terms of campaigning as well

 It can be hard to decide who to vote for, and the disabled community seems to be predominantly neglected by political candidates.

-While candidates are now starting to pay attention to other minority identity votors(concerns about the black, latino, and LGBT votes are being mentioned more now than in the past), the disabled community is mentioned less frequently and rarely is targeted in ads or speeches.
+While candidates are now starting to pay attention to other minority identity voters(concerns about the Black, Latino, and LGBT votes are being mentioned more now than in the past), the disabled community is mentioned less frequently and rarely is targeted in ads or speeches.